This guide explains how to format and lint code in Cataclysm: Bright Nights.

 # Format all C++ files

-The style configuration is in .astylerc at the repository root.
+The style configurations are in .astylerc and .clang-format at the repository root.

 JSON Formatting